Praveenkodadala/DSA_Practice/dataStructures/trees/binaryHeaps/heap.md

 Very similar to a binary search tree, but with some different rules!
 In a MaxBinaryHeap, parent nodes are always larger than child nodes.
 In a MinBinaryHeap, parent nodes are always smaller than child nodes

+min binaryHeap and priorityQues idea is same

 why do we need to know this?
 Binary Heaps are used to implement Priority Queues, which are very commonly used data structures